Barista Competition: The Battle of the Baskets

 Pushing the Boundaries of Extraction

 Sheldon Wong, founder of Sworksdesign, explains that his basket design aims to cover the widest possible area with holes at the bottom.
-This ensures that every bit of your coffee puck gets extracted equally effectively.
+This ensures that every bit of your coffee puck gets extracted uniformly effectively.
 In older designs, water would hit a wall in regions without holes and then travel horizontally to find an exit.
 But with these new designs, water flows through paths of least resistance leading to higher extraction.

 High Speed, High Extraction

-The Research Behind Faster Flow
+The Scientific research Behind Faster Flow

 A Mystery Yet To Be Unraveled